satbecse/ADR-Full-Stack-Developer-Project/README.md

     "rationale"
     "implications"

- -download the project and do "npm install"       ---> This will download all the dependencies -To run the project , enter "node app"           ---> This will make the application to run on port 3000 -Open the browser and type the url "http://localhost:3000" where it will open the ADR application
+ -download the project from github and do "npm install"       ---> This will download all the dependencies -To run the project , enter "node app"           ---> This will make the application to run on port 3000 -Open the browser and type the url "http://localhost:3000" where it will open the ADR application